scorpio-99/scorpio-99.github.io/README.md

 npm run deploy
 ```

-The deploy process uses the following npm scripts:
+The deployment process uses the following npm scripts:
 ```sh
 # Builds the application for production
 npm run predeploy